 git branch recovery/main-preforce GOOD_SHA

-Confirm the recovery branch contains the missing commits.
+Confirm the recovery branch contains the missing commits and authors.

 git checkout main

-# Force-with-lease checks that the remote tip hasn't changed again
+# --force-with-lease refuses the push if the remote tip changed again since your fetch

 git push --force-with-lease origin main